pramsey/pramsey.github.io/_posts/2017-11-27-fdw-nested-loop.md

 image: "2017/postgres-fdw.jpg"
 ---

+**Update**: See below, but I didn't test the full pushdown case, and the result is pretty awesome.

 I have been wondering for a while if Postgres would correctly plan a spatial join over FDW, in which one table was local and one was remote.
 The specific use case would be "keeping a large pile of data on one side of the link, and joining to it".

 Because spatial joins always plan out to a "nested loop" execution, where one table is chosen to drive the loop, and the other to be filtered on the rows from the driver, there's nothing to prevent the kind of remote execution I was looking for.